Sanrax/flashcart-guides/docs/cart-guides/r4dspro.md

     1. The SD access on this cart is fairly slow due to being limited to single-block writes.
 (If a multi-block DLDI is used, the SD card filesystem gets corrupted)

-    1. Like the EZ-Flash Parallel, sleep mode on this cart is broken.
+    2. Like the EZ-Flash Parallel, sleep mode on this cart is broken.
 Closing the DS lid causes the screen to turn off, but the game continues to run.

-    1. BL2CK on this cart also has a few minor issues with some games, that don't occur on other BL2CK-supported carts.
+    3. BL2CK on this cart also has a few minor issues with some games, that don't occur on other BL2CK-supported carts.
 For example in New Super Mario Bros, the minigames do not work.

-    1. Attempting to use the WFC settings panel (Found in games that support online multiplayer), can cause the console to crash.
+    4. Attempting to use the WFC settings panel (Found in games that support online multiplayer), can cause the console to crash.

+!!! danger "Warning"

+    Never attempt to use YSMenu on the R4DS Pro!
+You will **brick** the cart!

 ### Setup Guide: